wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 >
 > 1. **Choose message type**: Select `CORRECT_FEEDBACK` for right answers,
 >    `INCORRECT_FEEDBACK` for wrong answers based on `isCorrect`
-> 2. **Select random message**: `Math.random()` generates a random decimal,
+> 2. **Select random message**: `Math.random()` gets a number between 0 and 1,
->    which gets multiplied by the array length and rounded down with
+>    multiply it by the number of messages, and `Math.floor()` rounds down to
->    `Math.floor()` to produce a valid index — picking a different message each
->    time for variety
+>    get a valid index.
+This picks one message from the array at random — like
+>    drawing a card from a shuffled deck — adding variety to the feedback
+>    players see
 > 3. **Display feedback**: Show the randomly selected message to the player
 >
 > The AnswerFeedback component handles three states: before answering (shows
-> a placeholder asking the player to pick an answer), after correct answer
-> (shows celebratory message), and after incorrect answer (shows encouraging
+> a prompt), after a correct answer (shows a celebratory message), and after
-> message plus the correct answer for learning).
+> an incorrect answer (shows an encouraging message plus the correct answer to
+> help with learning).

 ### Step 4: Add AnswerFeedback to QuizModal